Ruth Slenczynska

-Ruth Slenczynska (born January 15, 1925) is an American classical pianist and the last living piano student of Sergei Rachmaninoff.

-Early life
+Ruth Slenczynska (January 15, 1925 – April 22, 2026) was an American classical pianist and the last living piano student of Sergei Rachmaninoff.
+She was a child prodigy, pushed by her father, debuting with a full orchestra at age seven.
+She abandoned a career as a concert pianist at age 15, married at age 19 and began studies.
+She returned to performing in 1951 after a break of more than 10 years, and began to teach piano, from 1964 to 1987 as artist-in-residence at the Southern Illinois University Edwardsville.
+Her final album was released in 2022.

+Life and career

-Slenczynska was born in Sacramento, California.
+Slenczynska was born in Sacramento, California, on January 15, 1925.
 Her Polish father, Joseph Slenczynski (Józef Ślenczyński), was a violinist.
 Pushed by her father and starting at age three, Slenczynska was forced to practice the piano relentlessly.
-When she was four, she began her piano studies in Europe, later studying with Artur Schnabel, Egon Petri, Alfred Cortot, Josef Hofmann, and Sergei Rachmaninoff.
-Slenczynska is Rachmanioff’s last living pupil.
-She played her debut in Berlin at age six and made her debut in Paris with a full orchestra at age seven.
+At age three, her father took her to Europe to study.
+She made her recital debut at age four.
+She played her debut in Berlin at age six and made her debut with a full orchestra in Paris at age seven.
+In 1934 she met Sergei Rachmaninoff after having stepped in for him for a concert.
+She then studied with him and also with Artur Schnabel, Egon Petri, Alfred Cortot, and Josef Hofmann.
+Slenczynska became Rachmaninoff's last living pupil.

-At 15, Slenczynska was overwhelmed by the pressure of a career as a concert pianist.
-To escape the pressure, she left home, abandoned her career as a musician, and attended studies at the University of California, Berkeley.
-In 1944, when she was 19, she married a student named George Born, but the marriage ended in a divorce in 1953.
-After the divorce, Slenczynska started teaching piano for a living.
+At age 15, Slenczynska was overwhelmed by the pressure of a career as a concert pianist; she left home, abandoned her career as a musician, and studied psychology at the University of California, Berkeley.
+In 1944, when she was 19, she married a student, George Born.
 She returned to performing in concerts in 1951 after a break of more than 10 years.
 That same year, she took part in the Carmel Bach Festival.

-Career
+After the marriage ended in a divorce in 1953, she started teaching piano for a living.

 Slenczynska was accepted as a music student by the University of California, Berkeley.
-In 1964, she accepted a full-time position at Southern Illinois University Edwardsville as Artist in Residence, a title she retained until 1987.
-A large assortment of her memorabilia and recordings constitutes a Special Collection in the Lovejoy Library at SIUE.

 In 1957, she published a book of memoirs, Forbidden Childhood, which deals with life as a child prodigy, and a book on piano technique, Music at Your Fingertips: Aspects of Pianoforte Technique.
 That same year she clarified the pronunciation of her surname for the Los Angeles Times: "Slen-chin-ska."

-In 2022, at age 97, she recorded her first album in nearly 60 years for Decca Classics.
+In 1964, she accepted a full-time position at Southern Illinois University Edwardsville (SIUE) as artist-in-residence, a title she retained until 1987.
+A large assortment of her memorabilia and recordings constitutes a Special Collection in the Lovejoy Library at SIUE.
+Slenczynska contributed articles to trade journals including Clavier, Piano Quarterly, and Keyboard.
+In 2022, at age 97, she recorded her first album in nearly 60 years, My Life in Music.
+Slenczynska received an honorary doctorate from the Curtis Institute of Music the same year.

+Personal life

+In the 1960s, she married the political scientist James Kerr, who died in 2000.
 She turned 100 on January 15, 2025.
+Slenczynska died at an assisted living facility in Cupertino, California, on April 22, 2026, at the age of 101.